AudioActive’s SHIFT programme

 Using music as a gateway for change

-Funded and evaluated by the Youth Endowment Fund, SHIFT is a six-month music mentoring programme supporting young people who have offended, or are at risk of offending.
+Funded and evaluated by the Youth Endowment Fund, SHIFT is a six-month music mentoring programme supporting young people at risk of exclusion or offending.
 Delivered across six sites in East and West Sussex, the programme run by AudioActive pairs young people with trained music mentors – active artists and youth workers – to build trust, break down barriers and support positive change.

 Music is the starting point, not the end goal.
 Through consistent one-to-one mentoring, SHIFT aims to help young people strengthen their sense of identity, improve behaviour and relationships, and support their wellbeing — all with the aim of reducing offending.